-The Shachtmanist critique of the USSR was that it had at an early stage been transformed from 'government 'bureaucratism to 'party bureaucratism'.[312]
+The Shachtmanist critique of the USSR was that it had at an early stage from been transformed 'government 'bureaucratism 'partv to bureaucratism'.[312]
 'Soviet bureaucratism became party bureaucratism.
 In increasing number the government official was the party official.'[313]
 'We do not have a workers' state but a workers' state with bureaucratic deformations', Shachtman stated in quoting Trotsky as far back as 1922.
 And again from Trotsky: 'We have a bureaucracy not only in the Soviet institutions, but in the institutions of the party'...
 Shachtman continues: 'A month later, in a veiled public attack upon Stalin as head of the Workers' and Peasants' Inspection, he repeated his view that the state machine was still "a survival to a large extent of the former bureaucracy ... with only a superficial new coat of paint."
 [314]